qbead/qbeadWebsite/content/book/progpatterns.md

 will be taking.
 Unlike when we call the function, we have to specify their types, so we wrote `float` to denote working with decimals.
 We also gave temporary names for these arguments so that we can refer to them in the function.
-* `{ ... }` : The open and close bracket surround the instructions of our function.
+* `{ ... }` : The curly brackets surround the instructions of our function.
 * `0.5*(first_argument+second_argument) ` : This where the math happens in our
 function.
 It is simply the sum of the two arguments multiplied by one-half.
 * `return` : a keyword to state that the result of this line of code should be returned to the code that called the function.

 We can have multiple sequential instructions inside the block when the computation is more difficult.
-That is the purpose of the figure brackets `{ }`
+That is the purpose of the curly brackets `{ }`
 - to separate all the code that defines our function from the rest of the program that might be in the same file.
 For instance, here we will show how to compute the 4th root of a
 number: